ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 ### Play-off stage

-1. After the Qualifier stage, the tournament will proceed to the Play-off stage.
+1. After the Qualifiers, the tournament will proceed to the Play-off stage.
 The Play-off stage is a single-elimination phase with specific rules.
 2. The warm-up map duration in the Play-off stage is capped at 3 minutes.
-3. After the Qualifier stage, advancing players will be grouped based on Qualifier stage seeds, and each group will have a different set of match procedures.
+3. After the Qualifiers, advancing players will be grouped based on Qualifiers seeds, and each group will have a different set of match procedures.
    - If 32 players advance:
      - The Play-off stage will be canceled.
    - If 48 players advance: